 The Murray Group needs your vote by August 31 to win $10,000 for The Leukemia & Lymphoma Society.
 Read about their amazing dedication to fund cancer research and improve the quality of life of patients and families dealing with cancers like leukemia, lymphoma, Hodgkin’s disease and myeloma.
-Then vote for them by using the social media share buttons or by leaving a comment when you reach the end of their story.

 The Murray Group in Albany, New York has been a family-owned agency from the very beginning.
 President Jim Murray, founder of The Murray Group, currently works alongside his daughters, Vice Presidents Bridget and Lauren Murray, to lead the organization.
 Their involvement with the Leukemia & Lymphoma Society (LLS) also has roots in their family.

 Finding the silver lining

 In 2009, Jim Murray’s wife passed away from breast cancer at the age of 58.
 Ten years later, Jim’s son Ryan Murray passed away from myeloma and plasma cell leukemia at age 40; he had also been a principal and vice president of the agency at the time of his passing.
 These tragic losses were terribly painful, but also united the family and the agency with the LLS to work together to fight cancer.

 “We don’t want other families to experience these losses that we have, and we feel strongly the Leukemia & Lymphoma Society is critical in the fight against cancer.”

 —Bridget Murray, vice president of The Murray Group

 “We don’t want other families to experience these losses that we have, and we feel strongly the Leukemia & Lymphoma Society is critical in the fight against cancer,” said Bridget Murray.
 The agency began working with the nonprofit in October 2018, and since then, The Murray Group has donated over $100,000 to the LLS.